-- 1. Verbal communication includes: (Select all that apply.)
+- 1. Verbal communication includes which of the following?
+(Select all that apply.)

 - a.
 Speech

 - b.
 Personal space

 - c.
 Body movement

 - d.
 Writing

 ANS: A, D

 Verbal communication includes both spoken word and written word.
 Nonverbal communication describes all behaviors that convey messages without the use of words.
 This type of communication includes body movement, physical appearance, personal space, and touch.